Could Medical Marijuana Or CBD Oil Help My Dog Or Cat?

 Dogs And Cats Are Not Little People – They Metabolize Marijuana-Based Cannabinoids Quite Differently Than We Do

-I want to tell you a story if you will bear with me:
+I want to tell you a long story if you will bear with me:

 Perhaps your pet is not expected to live long enough to experience the possible side effects of real cannabis that concern me.
 Even then, its immediate comfort could be more important than the length of its life.
 Maybe you will be using what is basically a homeopathic amount of cannabis – too little to do much one way or the other.
 The world is full of those pseudoscientific (worthless) products.
 Maybe something similar to serotonin syndrome won’t occur in your pet – only a few seemed to develop it.
 It could also be that I am just wrong – Time will tell.